-- a) Software LED.
-This will be illuminated and flickering when software is running on the board. - b) Power LED to indicate the board is powered. - c) 6pin needle programming port.
+- A) Software LED.
+This will be illuminated and flickering when software is running on the board. - B) Power LED to indicate the board is powered. - C) 6pin needle programming port.
 We will be connecting to this to reprogram.

-Figure 89: Inside the controller
+Figure 98: Inside the controller

-Setup the Kit
+Setup the Flasher

-Remove the Flasher and 6pin needle adapter from the kit box.
+Remove the flasher and 6pin needle adapter from the kit box.
 Insert the 6pin needle adapter into the Flasher.
 Turn on the Flasher by pressing the power button, it will now display "Ready".

 IMPORTANT!
-The flasher may turn off after a while.
+The flasher may turn off due to an extended idle period.
 Simply press the power button to turn back on.